-The Maine Legislature created the State Archives in 1965 and in 1973 designated the Archives as a central staff agency extending its jurisdiction to the counties and municipalities.
+The Maine Legislature created the State Archives in 1965, and in 1973 designated the Archives as a central staff agency extending its jurisdiction to the counties and municipalities.

-Two operating divisions comprise the Maine State Archives: the Division of Records Management Services and the Division of Archives Services.
-The Office of the State Archivist is organized to supervise overall administrative and programming responsibilities and exercises general control over publications and agency participation in intergovernmental and public activities.
+Two operating functions comprise the Maine State Archives: Records Management Services and Archives Services.
+The Office of the State Archivist is organized to supervise overall administrative and programming responsibilities, and exercises general control over publications and agency participation in intergovernmental and public activities.

-The State Archivist and the Archives Advisory Board are responsible for authorizing the destruction of government records.
+The State Archivist and the Archives Advisory Board are responsible for authorizing the de-accession and destruction of archival government records that are no longer deemed to have permanent value.
 The Archives works with the Maine Historical Records Advisory Board to serve historical records repositories throughout Maine.
 The State Archivist serves as chairman of that Board.